ryuichiueda/slides_marp/advanced_vision/lesson8e.md

 ## Summary

-- Studying the application of language processing techniques to images and their combination with image processing
+- We studied the applications of language processing techniques to images and their combination with image processing
 - Recently, cutting-edge services have been released one after another
     - New technologies are also being developed
 - Not covered: Video understanding and video generation